 Math skills.
 Agricultural and food scientists, like many other scientists, must have a sound grasp of mathematical concepts.

 Observation skills.
 Agricultural and food scientists conduct experiments that require precise observation of samples and other data.
 Any mistake could lead to inconclusive or inaccurate results.

 Licenses, Certifications, and Registrations

-Agricultural and food scientists can get certifications from organizations like the American Registry of Professional Animal Scientists (ARPAS), Institute of Food Technologists (IFT), or the Soil Science Society of America (SSSA).
+Otherwise, certifications are generally not required for agriculture and food scientists, but they can be useful in advancing one’s career.
+Agricultural and food scientists can get certifications from organizations such as the American Society of Agronomy, the American Registry of Professional Animal Scientists (ARPAS), the Institute of Food Technologists (IFT), or the Soil Science Society of America (SSSA), and others.
 These certifications recognize expertise in agricultural and food science, and enhance the status of those who are certified.

 Internships are highly recommended for prospective food scientists and technologists.
-Many entry-level jobs in this occupation are related to food manufacturing, and hands-on experience is very important in that environment.
+Many entry-level jobs in this occupation are related to food manufacturing, and firsthand experience can be highly valued in that environment.